The Ultimate Self-Care Practice (and Why It's Not Optional)

 Dear Scared, Worried (Overwhelmed) New Homeschool Mom

-I received a text from a sweet friend last night, one who is in the thick of her first year or two of homeschooling.
-As she'd spent many sleepless nights cradling and nursing her newborn infant recently, thoughts and concerns flooded her mind over the progress of her 6-year old daughter's reading.
+I received a text from a sweet friend last night — one who is in the thick of her first year or two of homeschooling.
+As she’s been spending many sleepless nights cradling and nursing her newborn infant recently, thoughts and concerns have flooded her mind over the progress of her 6-year-old daughter’s reading.

 Read More